gauravcodepro/BIGG-slint-interface/README.md

 # BIGG-slint-interface

 - a slint interface to the BIGG modeler database establishing all the links to the metanextx
+- will give you all the associated information with the MetaNetX
 - faster implementation of the regular expression plus awk so that it reads to filestream.io just like the std.io.
 ```
 sh metabolome.sh